mikomatic/mortega.dev/content/posts/exploring-maven-build-cache-extension.md

 | minimal mono-module    | ~7.4 s   | ~0.9 s                | `n/a`                      |
 | real life multi-module | ~120.2 s | ~16 s                 | ~25s                       |

-I saw x4-10 performance improvements on my build, that will be more significant if we take tests into consideration _which we should **always** be doing anyway_.
-I'm instantly sold 🚀.
+I saw x4-10 performance improvements on my build, even more pronounced when taking tests into consideration _which we should **always** be doing anyway_.
+I was instantly sold 🚀.

 ## Alternatives